-As order volumes grow, companies typically migrate to a batch picking process, wave picking or pick and pack.
+Once a business begins to receive more orders, they might choose a batch picking process, wave picking or pick and pack.
 The basic batch fulfillment workflow is simple.
-Instead of starting with one order, a store worker will group similar orders together in batches.
-Travel time can easily account for 50% or more of order picking hours.
+Instead of starting with one order, a store worker will group similar orders in batches.
+The time spent traveling throughout the warehouse can make up half of your total order-picking time — or more.
 By combining orders into a single batch, the time spent walking through the warehouse is greatly diminished.

-Regardless of the picking or packing option, Finale will instantly speed up the picking and packing process by scanning the barcode when an item or order is picked or packed.
+Regardless of the picking or packing option, Finale will instantly speed up the picking and packing process by scanning the barcode when you pick or pack an item.
 As items are scanned, Finale checks every picked item against its barcode and alerts the user if the incorrect items were picked.
-If your warehouse segmented by sublocations (e.g aisles, shelves, or bins), the scanner can be additionally configured to alert the user where to find and pick the item.
+If your warehouse has sublocations (e.g aisles, shelves, or bins), the scanner can be additionally configured to alert the user where to find and pick the item.

-Check out videos below to learn about the various barcode picking options.
+Check out the videos below to learn more about the various barcode picking options available with Finale software.

 Barcode Order Picking and Packing Options Overview

 Hello, Mike Kroeger with Finale Inventory.
 We’re gonna discuss very quickly, in this short video, about the different picking options using the Finale mobile barcode scanner and our Finale Data Collector software.

 So in our mobile data collector, you can have basically four different ways to pick and pack your sales orders.
 So one of them that we call is called Basic.
 So we have two ways to do Basic, you can have a Basic – Simple and you have a Basic – Directed.
 And then you also have a choice of Wave picking and Pick and Pack.